 My primary research interests are type theory and category theory.
 My work usually falls under the umbrella "logic in computer science", but I am interested in applications of the above in general.

 For my DPhil I am developing groupoidal versions of realizability models and game semantics for intensional type theory.

 I also try to maintain an interest in philosophy of mathematics and quantum (information) theory.

-I am a DPhil Candidate in Computer Science at Oriel College, Oxford.
-I am supervised by Professor Samson Abramsky and funded by an EPSRC Doctoral Training Partnership Studentship.
+I am a DPhil (PhD) Candidate, supervised by Professor Samson Abramsky, in the Department of Computer Science, University of Oxford.
+I am a member of Oriel College and I am funded by an EPSRC Doctoral Training Partnership Studentship.

 Prior to this, I obtained an MSci in Physics and Philosophy with First Class Honours from the University of Bristol.

 In Proceedings of the 33rd Annual ACM/IEEE Symposium on Logic in Computer Science.
 Pages 76–85.
 New York‚ NY‚ USA.
 2018.
 ACM.

 Details about Impredicative Encodings of (Higher) Inductive Types | BibTeX data for Impredicative Encodings of (Higher) Inductive Types | DOI (10.1145/3209108.3209130) | Link to Impredicative Encodings of (Higher) Inductive Types